Start a conversation

 Cons:

-What They Do: HDBaseT matrix systems are the Swiss Army of AV distribution.
-They allow you to route multiple input sources to various outputs.
-With matrix switches, you can send any input to any output or even route multiple inputs to a single output.
-HDBaseT technology enables long-distance transmission of uncompressed 4K video, audio, Ethernet, and control signals over a single Cat5e/6 cable.
+What They Do: HDBaseT matrix systems route multiple inputs to multiple outputs and support long-distance transmission of uncompressed 4K video, audio, Ethernet, and control signals over Cat5e/6 cables.

 Ideal For:

-- Offices: Manage multiple conference rooms with different video sources and displays.
+• Offices: Manage AV across multiple conference rooms

 Pros: